Handbook of Operating Procedures 3-1410

 Master Record:

-The record retained, subject to the University's records retention schedule and disposition policies.
+The record retained by the University and subject to the University's records retention schedule and disposition policies.
 The master record may or may not be the original and may be created or retained in any medium (e.g., electronic or hard copy).
-Refer to HBP 20.6.1 and State Record definition below.
+Refer to HBP 20.6.1 and University Record definition below.

 Records Management: